SamAlber/2-tier-architecture/README.md

   - Control inbound and outbound traffic at the instance and subnet level.
   - Ensure only authorized traffic flows between components.

+- **Dynamic Assignments**:

+  - Resources like subnets and NAT Gateways are assigned to AZs dynamically, enhancing scalability and fault tolerance.

 ### EC2 and ALB Integration

 - **Target Group Attachment**: